veilchen-web/veilchen/docs/recipes.rst

 If you browse to ``http://localhost:8080/stream``, you should see 'START', 'MIDDLE', and 'END' show up one at a time (rather than waiting 8 seconds to see them all at once).

-Gzip Compression in Bottle
+Gzip Compression in Veilchen
 --------------------------

 .. note::
    For a detailed discussion, see compression_

-A common feature request is for Bottle to support Gzip compression, which speeds up sites by compressing static resources (like CSS and JS files) during a request.
+A common feature request is for Veilchen to support Gzip compression, which speeds up sites by compressing static resources (like CSS and JS files) during a request.

 Supporting Gzip compression is not a straightforward proposition, due to a number of corner cases that crop up frequently.
 A proper Gzip implementation must: